hughrun/feedfinder/README.md

 # feedfinder

+**NOTE FEEDFINDER IS NO LONGER MAINTAINED AND HAS DEPRECATED DEPENDENCIES**

 nodejs package for finding RSS and Atom feeds from a given URL and vice-versa

 [Reporting bugs or proposing changes](contributing.md)